In Memory

 Above: Mark making his point at an unknown party

-Above: Mark, Tim Foreman and I at one of my backyard jams, circa '79 or so
+Above: Mark, Tim Foreman and I at one of my backyard jams 1978

 Above: Unknown chick, George Healy, Mark, Tim Foreman and I at one of my backyard jams, circa '83 or so